rails/rails/guides/source/action_view_helpers.md

 #### audio_tag

-Generate an HTML audio tag with source(s), either as a single tag for a string source or nested source tags within an array for multiple sources.
+Generates an HTML audio tag with source(s), either as a single tag for a string source or nested source tags within an array for multiple sources.
 The `sources` can be full paths, files in your public audios directory, or [Active Storage attachments](active_storage_overview.html).